-A rare but fatal disease of the central nervous system, subacute sclerosing panencephalitis (SSPE - a progressive, debilitating and deadly brain disorder) also can develop later in life after a measles infection earlier in life.9 Signs of SSPE, according to CDC, are:
+A rare but fatal disease of the central nervous system, subacute sclerosing panencephalitis (SSPE - a progressive, debilitating and deadly brain disorder) can also develop later in life after a measles infection earlier in life.9 Signs of SSPE include:10

 - Changes in personality

 - An elevated anti-measles antibody (IgGP in the serum and cerebrospinal fluid)

 While measles infection has the potential to cause injury and death, it has also been noted to have a positive impact on improving health outcomes.
 Published studies report on the improvement of kidney disease, including nephrotic syndrome, following measles infection.11 12 13 14 Measles infection has also been noted to result in long term remission of juvenile rheumatoid arthritis, 15 16 17 and psoriasis.18 A positive history of measles infection prior to college was also noted to reduce the risk of Parkinson’s disease.19 Additionally, a published case study reported remission of Hodgkin’s Disease and the complete disappearance of a cervical tumor following measles infection.20

 IMPORTANT NOTE: NVIC encourages you to become fully informed about Measles and the Measles vaccine by reading all sections in the Table of Contents , which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.